Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Champion," Powell nodded, glad that *that* had gone right at least.
 They had wormhole suppression across an entire planet, and more importantly they could open timed exceptions *in* that suppression to admit their own logistics train.
 They had orbital superiority, ground defences and interceptors in place to keep Farthrow alive and running, and they had an army literally marching off one planet and onto another as fast as the jump arrays could cycle, ready to be shouted at by the MPs.

 And all it had cost them was an invaluable warship.
-Even if *Caledonia* **was** salvageable, she would be out of the war for...years, probably, severely curtailing the SOR’s operating capacity.
+Even if *Caledonia* **was** salvageable, she would be out of the war for... years, probably, severely curtailing the SOR’s operating capacity.

 And those were just the practical concerns.
 On a personal level, Powell was scared for his people.
 Badly scared for them.
 And he hated the impotence that came with knowing that, no matter what, the HEAT was a minimum of two days of recharge and rejuvenation time away from its next operation, assuming they cut corners and pushed too hard.

 Heavy footsteps at the door heralded the Lads’ return.
 They filed in, and several bystanders both Gaoian and human alike immediately got the hell out of their way - every last one of them was splattered with gore.
 Even Costello was sporting a smear of the stuff across his chestplate, and both Firth and Arés were basically red from head to toe.
 Only the Gaoians were clean, and Powell was certain that was only thanks to the surface properties of their suits.

 He shook his head, slightly awed.
-"In the wise words of her majesty Queen Elizabeth...Fookin’ ‘ell, lads."
+"In the wise words of her majesty Queen Elizabeth...
+Fookin’ ‘ell, lads."

 "It got interesting," Costello summarized.